abmgis/abmgis/Chapter11-AlternativeModellingApproaches/README.md

 # Other Modeling Approaches

+Due to time and space limations, no models were created for Spatial Interaction or Microsimulation techniques.
+Readers who wish to gain more hands on experience with these are encouraged to keep reading below.

 ## Spatial Interation Models:

-For useful set of practicals and material on Spatial Interaction models readers are refered to <https://rpubs.com/adam_dennett>
+For useful set of practicals and material on Spatial Interaction models (and how to implement them using R), readers are refered to <https://rpubs.com/adam_dennett>

 ## Microsimulation:

-For useful set
+For a good summary of microsimulation, its application and its difference to agent-based models please see:

+* **Birkin, M. and Wu, B. (2012)**, ’[A Review of Microsimulation and Hybrid Agent-Based Approaches](https://link.springer.com/chapter/10.1007/978-90-481-8927-4_3)’, in Heppenstall, A., Crooks, A.T., See, L.M. and Batty, M. (eds.), *Agent-based Models of Geographical Systems*, Springer, New York, NY, pp. 51-68.

+For a good discussion of spatial microsimulation along with how to use R to carry out such modeling, please see:

+* **Lovelace, R. and Dumont, M. (2016)**. *Spatial Microsimulation with R*.
+CRC Press, Boca Raton, FL.

+More inforation about the book can be found here: <http://spatial-microsim-book.robinlovelace.net/> along with the GitHub repository that hosts the code and data used <https://github.com/Robinlovelace/spatial-microsim-book>.